backube/volsync/docs/usage/rsync/index.rst

 - Mirroring to a test environment
 - Sending data to a remote site for processing

-With this method, Scribe synchronizes data from a ReplicationSource to a ReplicationDestination using `Rsync <https://rsync.samba.org/>`_ across an ssh connection.
+With this method, VolSync synchronizes data from a ReplicationSource to a ReplicationDestination using `Rsync <https://rsync.samba.org/>`_ across an ssh connection.
 By using Rsync, the amount of data transferred during each synchronization is kept to a minimum, and the ssh connection ensures that the